Swathi5sg/3-tier-application-example/README.md

      driver: bridge
 ```

-Here we are taking nginx.conf file in order to implement nginx as a reverse-proxy for the all the request that hit the php app
+Here we are creating nginx.conf file in order to implement nginx as a reverse-proxy for the all the request that hit the php app

 This is nginx.conf file